sui-foundation/sui-object-model-workshop/README.md

 ```

-This is easy enough to do, but in most cases (if the object doesn't have the [`drop` ability](https://move-book.com/reference/abilities.html?highlight=drop#drop)), if the returned object is not handled properly, the transaction will fail.
-This is where some developers get stuck.
+This is easy enough to do, but in most cases (when the object doesn't have the [`drop` ability](https://move-book.com/reference/abilities.html?highlight=drop#drop)), if the returned object is not handled properly, the transaction will fail.

-In this lesson, we will learn how to handle returned objects properly.
+In this lesson, you learn how to handle returned objects properly.

 ### Exercise

 View the contents [`banana.move`](./lessons/returning_objects/banana_without_display/sources/banana_without_display.move).
 There is a deployed instance of this package on the Sui blockchain.
-The address of the package is [`placeholder`](https://explorer.polymedia.app/address/${publicAddress}?network=testnet).
-Navigate to [`scripts/lessons/return_objects/exercise1.ts`](./scripts/src/lessons/return_objects/exercise.ts) and complete the exercise.
+The address of the package is [`0xadfb946c8c887446d284dae80ac8501c02ec9b9157babb96ca884773bfbb7771`](https://suiscan.xyz/testnet/object/0xadfb946c8c887446d284dae80ac8501c02ec9b9157babb96ca884773bfbb7771/txs).
+Navigate to [`scripts/lessons/return_objects/exercise.ts`](./scripts/src/lessons/return_objects/exercise.ts) and complete the exercise.